felixzapata/gulp-axe-webdriver/README.md

 Type: `String` or `Array[String]`
 Default value: `null`

-Which tags to filter violations on
+Which tags to filter violations on.

+#### include
+Type: `String`
+Default value: `null`

+Adds a CSS selector to the list of elements to include in analysis.

 #### saveOutputIn
 Type: `String`